scottishgovernment/economicactionplan.mygov.scot/pages/investment/5-transport-infrastructure.md

 This investment will enhance the local economy, bringing better access to employment and education and the potential for new investment.
 The £5m Levenmouth Blueprint (similar to the Borders Rail Blueprint) will act as a catalyst for change for projects and initiatives building on the rail connectivity.

 Introducing Low Emission Zones in four cities – Glasgow, Edinburgh, Aberdeen and Dundee.
 These will encourage investment in cleaner transport technologies and inform Scotland’s ambition to make the transformative shift to zero or ultra-low emission city centres by 2030.

+We have invested over £30m since 2012 to establish a comprehensive electric vehicle charging network supporting our ambition to phase out the need for new petrol and diesel cars and vans by 2032.

+In collaboration with local authorities, energy network companies and commercial operators we are establishing UKs first electric trunk road on the A9, helping ensure that all parts of Scotland benefit from the transition to electric vehicles.
+The first new charging hub on the Electric A9 opened in December.

+We are widening access to electric vehicles so that households across Scotland share in the benefits from ULEVs.
+We have increased our Low Carbon Transport Loan Fund from £8M to £20M enabling more businesses and consumers to make the switch to electric vehicles.

+Our bold new commitments will phase out the need for all new petrol and diesel vehicles in Scotland’s public sector fleet by 2030, and phase out the need for all petrol and diesel cars from the public sector fleet by 2025.
+Our commitments recognise that the market for zero emission cars is developing quickly, and that the market and technologies for heavier vehicles is less developed than for cars.

 ## Key resources: